 - Invisible thread; optional for the bobbin when doing the decorative stitching

-- TWO Extra Large (7/16″) metal eyelets (also called small grommets); we used Dritz Extra Large eyelets and setting tools
+- TWO Extra Large (7/16″) metal eyelets (also called small grommets) with the appropriate setting tools; we used Dritz Extra Large eyelets and setting tools

 - See-through ruler

 - Seam gauge

 - Rotary cutter and mat (preferably with both straight and diagonal grid lines)